-The past year or two have seen important progress both at the state and county level on policies and laws to address the litter problem.
+The past year or two have seen important progress both at state and county levels on actions to address the litter problem.

 Fairfax County Anti-Litter Initiatives